-The new health care law (the Affordable Care Act (ACA) includes several provisions relating to reporting by employers to employees.
+The 2009 health care law, the Affordable Care Act (ACA), includes several provisions relating to reporting of health care benefits by employers to employees.

 Reporting Requirements for All Employers

 The IRS requires all employers to report the cost of health care coverage to employees in Code DD on the employee form W-2, the annual wage report distributed to employees and filed with the Social Security Administration each year.

 Enter the amount of this health care coverage on the employee's W-2 form, specifically using Code DD, which is the cost of employer-sponsored health coverage.
 Report both the part paid by your company and by the employee.